The FAQs provide further information on Parc Cybi, Holyhead Border Control Post (BCP).

 What is the role of the Border Control Post?

-The site would be used as a location to inspect goods arriving into the UK via the Port of Holyhead.
+The site will be used as a location to inspect goods arriving into the UK via the Port of Holyhead.

-The plans include parking areas for Heavy Goods Vehicles (HGVs) and other vehicles as well as security measures and facilities to enable the checking of vehicles entering and exiting the site.
+The site includes parking for vehicles attending an inspection as well as security measures and facilities to enable the checking of vehicles upon entering and exiting the site.

 Why this location?